Don’t you hate it when you can feel a sore throat coming on and you just know you’re going to feel like crap in a day or two??

 The Starbucks Medicine Ball Tea, also known as the Coldbuster, is a hot drink that does just that.

-This warming drink is a cold remedy wrapped up in a cup of steaming tea.
+This warming drink is a cold remedy and immune system booster wrapped up in a cup of steaming tea.

 Two kinds of tea, combined with the time-tested combination of honey and lemon make for a tasty “cure” for the common cold and flu.